f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab1/lab1.rst

 Behind the scenes, the ``Frontend`` app reaches a ``Generator`` micro-service.
 In turn, the ``Generator`` micro-service reaches four distinct ``Words`` micro-services.
 Each ``Words`` micro-service generates a distinct **word** (an ``adjective``, an ``animal``, a ``color`` and a ``location``).

 Each ``Words`` micro-service is a ``NodeJS`` API server.
 This means we can ``GET``, ``POST``, ``PATCH``, and ``DELETE`` each respective ``Words`` micro-service.
 The ``Frontend`` is just a web interface representing the outcomes of the APIs.
-This ``Frontend`` page has a background and logos on purpose in order to make it "heavy" for Volterra demonstrations.

 **And this is how the micro-services are meshed together**